Last Updated: 9/13/2023 | September 13th, 2023

 Like most US cities, Boston doesn’t have many hostels.
 But the ones it does have are modern, clean, safe, and social for the most part.

 To help you plan your trip, here is my list of the hostels in Boston that I like the most.
-If you don’t want to read the longer list below, here’s the quick highlights.
-Based on lots of night stays and years of experience, the following hostels are the best in each category:
+If you don’t want to read the longer list below, the following hostels are the best in each category:

 Best Hostel for Digital Nomads: HI Boston